Federal Bureau of Investigation: Background

-In 1896, the National Bureau of Criminal Identification was founded, which provided agencies across the country with information to identify known criminals.
+In 1896, the National Bureau of Criminal Identification was founded, providing agencies across the country with information to identify known criminals.
 The 1901 assassination of President William McKinley created a perception that the United States was under threat from anarchists.
 The Departments of Justice and Labor had been keeping records on anarchists for years, but President Theodore Roosevelt wanted more power to monitor them.

 The Justice Department had been tasked with the regulation of interstate commerce since 1887, though it lacked the staff to do so.
 It had made little effort to relieve its staff shortage until the Oregon land fraud scandal at the turn of the 20th century.
-President Roosevelt instructed Attorney General Charles Bonaparte to organize an autonomous investigative service that would report only to the Attorney General.
+President Roosevelt instructed Attorney General Charles Bonaparte to organize an autonomous investigative service that would report only to the attorney general.

-Bonaparte reached out to other agencies, including the U.S. Secret Service, for personnel, investigators in particular.
+Bonaparte contacted other agencies, including the U.S. Secret Service, for personnel, investigators in particular.
 On May 27, 1908, Congress forbade this use of Treasury employees by the Justice Department, citing fears that the new agency would serve as a secret police department.
 Again at Roosevelt's urging, Bonaparte moved to organize a formal Bureau of Investigation, which would then have its own staff of special agents.